Clutter-Development/Clutter/README.md

 # Installation

-The preffered method for running this bot is Docker.
+The preffered method for running this bot is Docker. <!-- currently broken -->

 Before running, don't forget to modify the `config.example.json5` file in the `./bot` directory [(see below)](#configuration).